 to add an event to your personal calendar and a "master" calendar simultaneously.

-You can also specify a different event description for the other calendars.
+A different event description can also be used for the other calendars.

 Include a link to a web page or document.